Cost of LivingUpdated May 2026

 What's the most common mistake people make with rent prices in Nashville?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Nashville where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Nashville where prices are already elevated.

 Is the Tennessee state average different from Nashville's?

-Tennessee's state average for rent prices is $2,219, which is actually higher than Nashville's $2,199.
-Nashville is one of the more affordable cities within Tennessee for this category.
+Tennessee's state average for rent prices is $1,189, which is lower than Nashville's average of $1,582.
+This means Nashville is on the pricier side even within its own state.

 How can I save money on rent prices in Nashville?